Laverna/laverna/README.md

 ## Quick Start (recommended)

-Open [laverna.cc](https://laverna.cc/) and get started in less than 30 seconds.
-No extra steps are required!
+* Open [laverna.cc](https://laverna.cc/) and get started in less than 30 seconds.
+* No extra steps are required!

 ## Install Desktop App (beta)

-After downloading, unpack the `.zip` files.
+After downloading the file for your operating system, unpack the `.zip` file.
 Inside the unpacked folder (e.g. `cd ~/Applications/laverna-0.7.51`), run an executable: `laverna.exe` for Windows, `laverna` for Linux and Mac.

 ### Windows